mauretto78/in-memory-list/README.md

 ## Basic Usage

-To create and store in-memory you list:
+To create and store in memory you list do the following:

 ```
 use InMemoryList\Application\Client;